 Digital Image Screen Paint is widely renowned for its specialized screen paints that offer impressive visuals, and ultra HD premium paint is no different.
 Since it utilizes premium quality acrylic latex paint so you can stay assured that it is easy to apply and use.

 This ultra 4K black screen paint doesn’t feature any VOCs, meaning it is totally safe for your health.
 Plus, it imparts less odor than ordinary colors in the market.
 When it comes to performance, it delivers a stunning output for your 4K and HD projector and fulfills your desire to have an enjoyable movie experience.

 The Optiperfect feature with 1.5 gain makes the main impact on the performance by delivering optimum brightness and color saturation.
 The exciting part is that you won’t see any hot spot or reflection while you are in the middle of an intense scene.

 Being one of the best projector paints, it gives you enough quantity to create a 160sq ft screen on your wall, which is ideal for any home entertainment.
 Although you need to apply two coats of this paint to improve the visibility.

 But it doesn’t need a primer as a base substance, thus allowing save money and time.
-Serving as a highly efficient paint, you can quickly apply it on the wall, and it will need only one day to get ready.
+Serving as highly efficient paint, you can quickly apply it to the wall, and it will need only one day to get ready.